Junior Photography Foundation Programme (Ages 11–18) 1:1 Foundation Programme

 Who This Programme Is For

-No previous experience is required — just curiosity and commitment.
+No experience required — just curiosity.

-£595 — All inclusive
+£975 — All Inclusive

 Includes: